jcthomsonjr/wischolar/sites/all/modules/filefield_paths/README.txt

   * ImageField Crop module.
   * Image module.
   * Comment Upload module.
+  * Audio module.
 * File path and filename cleanup options:
   * Filter out words and punctuation by taking advantage of the Pathauto module.
   * Convert unicode characters into US-ASCII with the Transliteration module.
+* Automatically updates unprocessed file paths in the node body on save.
 * Retroactive updates - rename and/or move previously uploaded files (Use with caution)